mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 less SRR8859675/assembly/SRR8859675_final_contigs.fasta
 ```

-Tons of contigs, most of them babies (#babycontigs).
+Tons of contigs, most of them babies  - short contigs that aren't much longer than the reads they came from!

 **Challenge 2:** use a combination of `grep` and `wc` to count the number of contigs in our final assembly.